-Measurements of and ratings for traits provided in the results of the Midsouth states' OVT's provide a source of information that corroborates and/or supplements that provided by seed companies for important characteristics of their varieties.
+Measurements of and ratings for traits provided in the results of the Midsouth states' OVT's provide a source of information that corroborates and/or supplements that provided by seed companies for important characteristics of their varieties (click here to access private seed company varietal information).
 These information sources used together should provide effective resources to allow assessment of varietal traits that are considered important for the varied environments used in Mississippi soybean farming.